dancasttro/dancasttro/README.md

-## HHey, I'm Daniel Castro 💻 :metal:
+## Hey, I'm Daniel Castro 💻 :metal:

 I've been working as Front-End Developer since 2013 and currently I'm a Front-end Engineer based in São Paulo.